alisonwilliamson/weather-dashboard/README.md

 # weather-dashboard
-A weather dashboard that will run in the browser and feature dynamically updated HTML and CSS Cxz
+A weather dashboard that will run in the browser and feature dynamically updated HTML and CSS

 ## Acceptance Criteria